riaz1751/LMNH-ale-alw-plants-project/summary/README.md

 get_plant_data_df
 ```

-Retrieves all rows from the beta.Plant table
+Retrieves all rows from the beta.Plant table.

 ```python
 get_reading_data_df
 ```

-Retrieves all rows from the beta.Reading table
+Retrieves all rows from the beta.Reading table.

 ### Summarized data